Attendee Registration for the February 2014 conference will begin on January 15, 2014.

 Generally, you MUST register to each event individually.

-PLEASE NOTE: While over 90% of events hosted during SMW are free, where an event session has a fee associated with it, it will be clearly stated.
+PLEASE NOTE: Many of the events hosted during SMW are free, there are event sessions that have a fees associated with it.
+These paid events will be clearly stated.

 *A small number of our event partners choose to use 3rd-party technologies to process registration.
 If this is the case, the event page will clearly provide instructions on how to access the 3rd-party event registration page.